 - Make a contribution via automatic withdrawal.
 This is a convenient way to give.
 If you need a form, email firstname.lastname@example.org

-- For teachers, students and parents as they navigate through classes in school and at home in this time of COVID-19
+- For teachers, students and parents as they cope with new ways of learning

-- That a vaccination for COVID-19 will soon become available
+- For a vaccination for COVID-19 to soon become available

 - For Sherri Varsho, who is living with cancer, going through treatments.
 Healing and strength

 - For Dave Brady, Nancy Amundsen’s brother, who has Lewi Body dementia.
 Strength for him and his whole family